Skip to main content

 What we were told

 The bedroom unit has buzzed loudly for the past few weeks.
 It gets worse at night when the flat is quiet.
-Another company said compressor vibration was travelling through the pipes, and quoted anti-vibration mounts and pipe rework.
+The noise seems to come from the unit itself, and it started without anything being changed.

 What we checked